RENCI-NRIG/impact/README.md

 ImPACT will free researchers to focus more fully on science by supporting the analysis of multi-institutional data while satisfying relevant regulations and interests.
 It is designed to facilitate secure cooperative analysis, meeting a pressing need in the research community.
 ImPACT seeks to develop an integrative model for management of trust, deploying a collection of supportive mechanisms at scale into a model cyber-infrastructure.
 The project develops methodologies with best practices in networking, data management, security, and privacy preservation to fit a variety of use cases.

 ## Installation: Major Components
-1. The **Proconsul web application** (or the abridged proconsul, described below)
-1. **Shibboleth with optional Grouper** — _for authentication and authorization_
-1. **Active Directory Domain Controller** — _to hold temporary accounts used for temporal virtual machine login_
-1. **Singularity Hub** — _for storing Singularity images of end-user applications_
-1. **Jenkins** — _for continuous integration testing of Singularity images_

-Proconsul's author, [Rob Carter](https://github.com/carte018), has excellent instructions [here](https://github.com/carte018/Proconsul/tree/master/Dockerized).
+ImPACT has configured two types of environments to support researchers in sharing data and collaborating on its analysis.
+The first one discussed on this page is the full Proconsul Environment.
+It requires more resources to implement than the second one, the Abridged Proconsul Environment.
+Choose the environment that works best given your resource situation.
 Condensed installation instructions documenting our experiences installing and configuring the software are below.

+**Proconsul Environment**
+- Prerequisites for Identity Management
+  - Shibboleth with optional Grouper — _for authentication and authorization_
+  - Active Directory Domain Controller — _to hold temporary accounts used for temporal virtual machine login_
+- Containers for Secured Analysis Software
+  - Singularity Hub — _for storing Singularity images of end-user applications_
+- ImPACT's Instantiation of Proconsul
+  - Proconsul's author, [Rob Carter](https://github.com/carte018), has excellent, detailed instructions [here](https://github.com/carte018/Proconsul/tree/master/Dockerized).

+**Abridged Proconsul Environment**
+- Linux VMs
+- TurboVNC
+- Singularity Client

+**Testing and Maintenance**
+- Jenkins — _for continuous integration testing of Singularity images_

 ### _Prerequisite:_ Shibboleth, optional Grouper